FAR-Lab/Interactive-Lab-Hub/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 **Give us feedback on Tinkerbelle.**

+I was very impressed by tinkerbelle's audio feature and its ability to search for noises associated with a wide range of words.
+The existence of a shared screen between two devices allowing 1 to control the output of both is very helpful in mimicking an input without the use of actual specifc sensors.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.